 Undergraduate, degree-seeking students attempting their first baccalaureate degree may improve their grade point average by repeating a course and requesting that the repeated course and its corresponding grade be the one counted in all the student's applicable Grade Point Averages calculations, as described in the Academic Average (Grade Point Average) Policy.

 The Veterans Administration will not pay for repeated courses if the previous grade met academic standards.
-Students should direct questions to the Veterans Affairs Office at One Stop Student Services.
+Students should direct questions to the Veterans Affairs Office in the Military-Veterans Resource Center.

 Students are encouraged to consult their academic advisor prior to completing a grade forgiveness to ensure this is the best course of action for the student.

 Please read through the guidelines at the top of the form.
 When you are ready to begin your request, select Yes in the drop down menu and click Next.

 Courses that are eligible for grade forgiveness will appear in a drop down menu.
 Select the course you want to forgive and click Next.
 You'll be prompted to review your information.
 Click Submit to complete your grade forgiveness.

 Once the process is complete, you'll see a link to review your new GPA and the course that was forgiven (it will have an asterisk (*) beside the grade).